Eyevinn/breaking-news-vc/README.md

 - `VC_PORT`: Desired port for channel engine instance, default -> 8000
 - `API_PORT`: Desired port for Breaking News API, default -> 8001

+## Docker

+A docker-compose config file is provided that takes care of building the image and running this container.

+Start the service:

+- `docker-compose up`

+Stop the service:

+- `docker-compose down`

 ## API Interfaces

 ### Breaking News API Interface